Gluten Free Chickpea Tagine with Quinoa and Harissa

 It’s been said that variety is the spice of life.
 It is certainly true when it comes to eating on any kind of modified diet.
 The more variety you have in your meals, the more fun eating will be.

-If you aren’t in the position to hop on a plane and jet over to Morocco for some Tagine, try whipping up this recipe.
+If you aren’t in the position to hop on a plane and jet over to Morocco for some Tagine, try whipping up this Gluten Free Chickpea Tagine with Quinoa and Harissa recipe.
 Chickpeas are simmered with spices, dates, and dried apricots to create an exotic and amazing treat for the senses.
 Serve it over protein-packed quinoa and drizzle with the harissa – a fiery condiment.
-Be sparring at first with the harissa, it starts off on the mild side but the heat sneaks up on you!
+Be sparing at first with the harissa, it starts off on the mild side but the heat sneaks up on you!

 Dim the lights, throw some pillows on the floor, light some candles, and enjoy an exotic night out – at home!

 - 2 tablespoons Spicely Organics Ras El Hanout seasoning